Course Number and Title: EDT 128 Machine Trades Blueprint Reading

 - Identify manufacturing processes and materials on a print.

-- Recognize the thread and fastening systems used in industry.
+- Describe the thread and fastening systems used in industry.

 - Distinguish the section line symbols used in industry.